appsquickly/typhoon/README.md

 <a href="http://www.jetbrains.com/objc/">AppCode IDE</a>.
 They're kindly opening up their previously private APIs
 which will allow more code introspections.
 So you get completion/validation on initializer, selector and property-names, as well as checks on all of your components wired by reference.
 * It provides very low overhead, so is compatible with memory and CPU-constrained devices.
+(I mentioned this before but its worth mentioning again).
 * It can still be used as the foundation for a future GUI-tool - this is what Apple does with Interface Builder and StoryBoards.
 Great build-time tools, lean runtime.